elastic/go-licenser/README.md

-# Go licenser
+# Go Licenser

-Small zero dependency license header checker for Go source files.
+Small zero dependency license header checker for source files.
+The aim of this project is to provide a common binary that can be used to ensure that code source files contain a license header.
+It's unlikely that this project is useful outside of Elastic **_at the current stage_**, but the `licensing` package can be used as a building block.

+## Supported Licenses

+* Apache 2.0

+## Supported languages

+* Go

 ## Installing